Here are some more cool and quirky camping gear finds. From a belt that makes wild swimming safer to a camping light to keep you warmer.

 We liked its simple shape and the versatility of four zipped sides.
 The new generation has larger canopies for better rain protection, silent(ish) zips, better fabric and an optional (£70) inner tent for sleeping.

 The pack is a round bag, so a bit cumbersome at 86cm, but it’s virtually flat.
 Thank goodness that getting it back into its bag has been made easier with a colour coding system!
-Costs around £250, plus £80 for the solar pack.
+Price can be found here.